m4rk-lewis/FinBERT_feat_eng_for_Momentum_Transformer/README.md

 7. Run one of the Momentum Transformer or Slow Momentum with Fast Reversion experiments with `python -m examples.run_dmn_experiment <<EXPERIMENT_NAME>>`

-## TESTING THE FinBERT TFT dataset on the Momentum Transformer backtesting engine
+## TESTING THE FinBERT TFT dataset on the Momentum Transformer trading model
 1. The twitter data was scraped using the Optimized-Modified-GetOldTweets3-OMGOT repository by
 2. Download the Quandl data with: `python -m data.download_quandl_data <<API_KEY>>`
 3. Create Momentum Transformer input features with: `python -m examples.create_features_quandl`.
 In this example we use the 100 futures tickers which have i) the longest history ii) more than 90% of trading days have data iii) data up until at least Dec 2021.